clojure/clojure-clr/docs/nuget-for-libs.md

  We will put our .Net-related source in `<root>\src\main\dotnet`.

 (You might run into older libraries that were developed before we standardized on this approach.
-They might have the clojure source directly under `<root>/src/clojure` and the .Net-related code under there also.}
+They might have the clojure source directly under `<root>/src/clojure` and the .Net-related code under there also.)

 The sample code below uses `clojure.tools.namespace` as the name of the library.
 You should substitute appropriately.